sebm253/FlagGuessr/README.md

 # FlagGuessr

-Flag Guessr is a minigame Discord bot about guessing countries based on their flag and hints related to the country.
+FlagGuessr is a minigame Discord bot about guessing countries based on their flag and hints related to the country.

 ![](https://i.imgur.com/PIjix2L.png)